yannik-cyber/Resume/README.md

 - Project Management

 ## Hobbies
-- Cooking of the world's most famous kitchens
+- **Cooking** recipes from the world's most famous kitchens.
-- Traveling to get out of tunnel vision, get new impressions and reboot the brain for new ideas and perspectives
+- **Traveling** to break tunnel vision, gain new impressions, and stimulate new ideas.
-- Deep and Shallow Machine Learning for different kind of Projects currently for Stock Price Prediction
+- **Working** on Machine Learning projects, currently focused on Stock Price Prediction.